mjaakko/NeoStumbler/docs/user_guide.md

 * Make sure that you have disabled battery optimizations for NeoStumbler as they can significantly decrease the frequency of scans and location updates
 * Also check other background restriction and battery optimization settings that the device might have
   * [dontkillmyapp.com](https://dontkillmyapp.com/) can be a helpful resource for this
+* Disable permission auto-reset for NeoStumbler in the device settings